Iraqi Refugee Children, Photo UK Dept. for International Development 2014

 Working Together to Make a Difference

-UUCH also works with outside groups in Atlantic Canada in need of an SAH, who are prepared to fundraise for and settle refugees.
-SAH refugee spots are limited – even national SAHs frequently run out.
-Our ability to oversee many refugee sponsorships is also limited and there are always more applicant groups than can be accommodated, but please contact us early in the year if your group is ready for sponsorship and wishes to inquire (see below).
+UUCH works primarily with local groups – called ‘Constituent Groups’ – in Atlantic Canada in need of an SAH, who are prepared to fundraise for a refugee undertaking and settle refugees.
+Note that there are always more applicant groups than can be accommodated, but please contact us early in the year if your group is ready for sponsorship and wishes to inquire (see below).

 How it Works

-Local settlement groups are responsible for the first year’s living expenses (the “settlement year”) for the refugee family.
-Per family size, costs are accordingly:
+Local Constituent Groups are responsible for the first year’s living expenses – the “settlement year” – for the refugee family.
+Per family size, costs are approximately (depending on circumstances):

-+ $3,000 more for every additional dependent family member.
++ approximately $2,000 more for every additional dependent family member.

-This amount does not have to be raised all in cash; it can include in-kind donations, including furniture, accommodations provided or subsidized rent, etc. The schedule for value of in-kind donations is listed on IRCC’s In-Kind Deductions Table (scroll down near bottom to see it).
+This amount does not have to be raised all in cash; it can include in-kind donations, including furniture, accommodations provided, etc.

 If your group: